Hybrid collective excitations in topological superconductor/ferromagnetic insulator heterostructures: Spectrum of the hybrid collective excitations

 As we have shown in Sec.~\ref{sec:higgs} the system does not support amplitude response to the magnon excitation.
 Instead the superconducting subsystem responds well to the magnon in the form of transverse oscillations, i. e. phase oscillations $\delta \Delta^p$.
 For this reason we reduce the basis vector $\hat \Psi \to \hat \Psi^p = (\delta \Delta^p, \delta h_y)^T$.
 Then the spectrum of the collective excitations can be calculated from the following matrix equation

-where $M_{\omega, \bm k}^p = i \left[ A_{12}^K(\omega, \bm k) - 1 - B_{12}^K(\omega, \bm k) \right]$, $J_p = i \left [ J_{\delta \Delta} (\omega, \bm k) - J_{\delta \Delta^*} (\omega, \bm k) \right] $ and $M_{\omega, \bm k}^h = \omega^2/(\omega_b + i \alpha \omega)-(\omega_b + i \alpha \omega)+ c_s [J_{0,\omega} + {\rm sgn}(k_x) J_{2,(\omega, \bm k)}]$.
+where $M^p = i \left[ A_{12}^K(\omega, \bm k) - 1 - B_{12}^K(\omega, \bm k) \right]$, $J_p = i \left [ J_{\delta \Delta} (\omega, \bm k) - J_{\delta \Delta^*} (\omega_, \bm k) \right] $ and $M^h = \omega^2/(\omega_b + i \alpha \omega)-(\omega_b + i \alpha \omega)+ c_s [J_{0,\omega_r} + {\rm sgn}(k_x) J_{2,(\omega_r, \bm k)}]$.

-The dispersion curves of the hybridized magnon-NG mode were calculated numerically from Eq.~(\ref{eq:dispersion_eq_reduced}) in the Companion paper \cite{Karabassov2025_short} and are shown here in Fig.~\ref{hybr} just for completeness and the benefit of the reader.
-First of all, due to the spin-momentum locking which dictates the symmetry of the linear response of the OP on the magnon in the form $(\hat {\bm k} \times \delta \bm h_{\omega, \bm k}) \cdot \hat z$ the coupling is anisotropic.
+The dispersion curves of the hybridized magnon-NG mode were calculated numerically from Eq.~(\ref{eq:dispersion_eq_reduced}) are shown here in Fig.~\ref{hybr}.
+First of all, due to the spin-momentum locking which dictates the symmetry of the linear response of the OP on the magnon in the form $(\hat {\bm k} \times \delta \bm h_{\omega_r, \bm k}) \cdot \hat z$ the coupling is anisotropic.
 Its magnitude is maximal if the magnon propagates along the equilibrium magnetization direction ($x$-axis), leading to the anticrossing between the NG and the magnon modes, and is zero if the magnon propagates along the $y$-axis, as it is demonstrated in Fig.~\ref{hybr}.
 Here we focus on the analytical description of spectrum in the vicinity of the anticrossing region for the case of maximal hybridization $\hat {\bm k} = \hat x$.

 At the intersection of bare magnon $\omega_b = \omega_0 + D_m k^2$ and NG mode [Eq.~(\ref{NG_analytical})] dispersions, we can find that the momentum of the intersection point takes the form

 For normal state conductivity $\sigma = 3 \cdot 10^{14} c^{-1} $, $d_s = \xi$, $\xi = 3.5 nm$ \cite{Onar2016} and $T_c = 14.5 K$ which yields $\Delta_0/ \hbar \approx 3.34 THz$, we get the following estimation of 2D plasma frequency